 Those failing to follow the rules listed above will be given a copy of the Library Code of Conduct and asked to comply immediately.
 An individual may be asked for identification if observed in violation of these rules.
 Those failing to comply will be asked to leave.
 If violators do not leave, the police will be called and the Library will file trespassing charges.

 The Security Services and Library staff send a report of all violations of Library rules to the Library Administration.
 A patron may lose his or her library card or be deemed persona non grata.
-At the discretion of the Library Director or designee, reports may be forwarded to the County Administration, the Sheriff, or the Ithaca City Police.
+At the discretion of the Library Director or designee, reports may be forwarded to the County Administration, the Sheriff, or the Ithaca Police Department.

 These rules apply to all members of the public using the Library.
 Any behavior which is not consistent with these rules may result in the termination of the right to use the Tompkins County Public Library.

-Updated and approved: 10-23-18 Tompkins County Public Library Board of Trustees
+Approved by the Tompkins County Public Library Board of Trustees November 15, 2022.